 We also understand that those clients who have been falsely accused of domestic violence and have had a significant loss of legal rights as a consequence feel demoralized, hopeless and that they have been cheated by the legal system.

 Victor Garnice has a long history of successful representation of parties in contested Order of Protection cases.
-Call the office so that we can have a frank and candid discussion about the particular facts in your case and how your interests may best be served.
+Call our office at (480) 351-4804 so that we can have a frank and candid discussion about the particular facts in your case and how your interests may best be served.